 1Manhattan Project experiment

-In 1946, a 4-year-old Australian boy was flown to San Francisco to receive cancer treatment.
+In 1946, a 4-year-old Australian boy named Simeon Shaw was flown to San Francisco to receive cancer treatment.
 Instead, he got caught in a Manhattan Project experiment and was injected with plutonium.
-He died one year later.
+He died a year later.

 2. Australian politician Sir Billy Snedden “expired ‘at the peak of physical congress’ (as a policeman memorably told Truth)” in 1987.
 Nineteen years later, his son (and lover of the same woman with which Sir Snedden was having sex at the time of his death) was quoted as saying “I’m sure the old man went out happy anyone would be proud to die on the job.”